 Who is eligible?

-- Must be a San Francisco high school senior graduating in Spring 2016 OR has attended a San Francisco high school and enrolled at an accredited college
+- Must be a student from San Francisco who is a graduating high school senior or currently enrolled at an accredited college/university

 - Demonstrate financial need

 - Be the first in your family/first generation to attend college

 - Participate in the Mayor’s San Francisco Youth Jobs+ Initiative or has work/internship experience

 - Demonstrate a strong commitment to a college education

 - Proof of acceptance from your chosen school

 How can San Francisco students apply?

 Please contact your after school program director to find out if you are eligible and if your program is associated with one of the participating scholarship partners listed below.
 You may apply by completing an online application.

 - Filipino Educators of San Francisco